Sunday, May 22, 2022

 The frame had been badged up for the O'Neill racing team of that era, but I have removed those decals and will be applying the appropriate vintage Vicini replacements.
 I will equip the bike with mostly Campagnolo Nuovo Record gruppo.

 Speaking of Italian cyclists, I heard recently that Vincenzo Nibali plans to retire after this season.
-Nibali is an absolute LEGEND, being one of the select few to have won each of the three Grand Tours, including the Giro d'Italia twice.
-He claimed titles twice at Tirreno-Adriatico, the Giro di Lombardia and the Italian Road Championships.
+Nibali is an absolute LEGEND, being one of the select few to have won all three Grand Tours, including the Giro d'Italia twice.
+He claimed titles twice each at Tirreno-Adriatico, the Giro di Lombardia and the Italian Road Championships.
 Perhaps his favorite victory - and one of the most exciting bicycle race finishes you'll ever see - was at the 2018 Milano-San Remo.

 ...and if you didn't know, Nibali is a big reason for the presence of the Cannondale SuperSix 5 (in the colors of his former Liquigas team) among my bicycle collection.